rkhoriander/docs/articles/quickstart/native/android/04-user-profile.md

   ]
 }) %>__

-## Before You Start
+## Before you start

 ::: note
 Before you continue with this tutorial, make sure that you have completed the [Login](/quickstart/native/android/00-login) and [Session Handling](/quickstart/native/android/03-session-handling) tutorials.
-To call the API clients, you need a valid access token and id token.
+To call the API clients, you need a valid Access Token and ID Token.
 :::

 Before launching the login process, you need to make sure you get a valid profile from the authorization server.
 To do that, ask for the `openid profile email` scope.
 Find the snippet in which you initialize the `WebAuthProvider` class.
 To that snippet, add the line `withScope("openid profile email")`.